 For many years, medical experts are recommending hormone replacement therapy for women for the treatment of menopausal symptoms and minimizing the risks of heart disease and osteoporosis.

-There has been a lot of studies conducted to check how effective HRT for menopause is, and the majority have shown the positive results.
+There has been a lot of studies conducted to check how effective HRT for menopause is, and the majority have shown positive results.

 Like many, you might have the question “is it right for me to visit one of the women hormone replacement therapy clinics?”
 Read along to find out why HRT is necessary for patients with menopause, how long the HRT treatment last and more.

-Hormone replacement therapy for women is effective for boosting the natural hormone levels.
+Hormone replacement therapy is effective for boosting natural hormone levels.
 It can be either—estrogen-only therapy (for women who have had surgical menopause) or estrogen with progesterone therapy (for ladies who experience menopause naturally).

 HRT is helpful in processing calcium (which is necessary for the strengthening of bones), and beneficial for vaginal health and maintaining optimal cholesterol levels.